liang-zhu-zi/esp32-thingsboard-mqtt-client/README.md

-# esp32-thingsboard-mqtt-client
+# ESP32 ThingsBoard MQTT Client library

 [中文](README_CN.md)

-ESP32 ThingsBoard MQTT client library for C/C++ developers.
+ESP32 ThingsBoard MQTT Client library for C/C++ developers.

 It is packaged into an ESP-IDF component, which can be used under ESP-IDF and ESP-ADF, and can also be easily ported to Arduino-ESP32.